 Another good choice that lends itself well to blending is a jacket or vest with a streetwear outward appearance but hidden storage on the inside.
 Pants with pockets, especially cargo pants, are excellent for storing gear but may not be the most appropriate choice for people who work in an office with a formal dress code.

 The gear you carry with you daily should also be discreet if you want to be a gray man.
 For example, for self-defense, you may opt for a tactical pen or a discreet folding knife such as the Boker Subcom folding knife, which can even double as a money clip.

 A compact flashlight such as the Fenix E05 is so compact it can easily be carried on a keychain without attracting.

 In the immediate aftermath of a disaster or in a post-apocalyptic scenario, the ability to conceal yourself as a gray man can be an extremely useful survival skill.
 The last thing you want is for all your time and effort put into prepping to be for naught by having your supplies taken off you by someone less prepared and more desperate.

 To improve your gray man abilities, observe the way people dress and act as you go about your day – what stands out, what makes various people noticeable?
 This can help you hone in on the objects and behaviors that draw attention.

 Combining this knowledge with the four key steps to becoming a gray man will put you well on your way to being able to ‘disappear’ into any crowd and increase your chances of survival when disaster strikes.

 Do you have any thoughts on the gray man theory?
 Have you experienced a situation where you needed to conceal your preparedness?
-Let us know about your thoughts and experiences in the comments, thanks!
+Let us know your thoughts and experiences in the comments.
+Thanks!